Discover Iran on a Private Train

 Isfahan – Bam

 After an early breakfast.
 We have a free day to explore Isfahan, so take time to wander along the cities many tree-lined boulevards and spacious gardens.
-Then we will be in the train station at 6:00 PM and move to Bam.
+Then we will be at the train station at 6:00 PM and move to Bam.

 Bam – Kerman